stenglein-lab/2022_Todos_Santos/exercises/metagenomics_exercise.md

 You can see that there are several header lines beginning with `@`, and then one line for each mapped read.
 See [here](http://genome.sph.umich.edu/wiki/SAM) or [here](https://samtools.github.io/hts-specs/SAMv1.pdf) for more information about interpreting SAM files.

-Answer the following questions about the first mapped read:
+Answer the following questions about the **first mapped read**:
-- What position in the mtDNA sequence did it map to?
+- What position in the mtDNA sequence did the first mapped read map to?
+(SAM column 4)
 - What is the mapping quality for this read's mapping?
+(SAM column 5)
-- What does this mapping quality score indicate?
+- What does this particular mapping quality score indicate?

 ### Visualizing aligned (mapped) reads in Tablet